Canyon Gift Co., Denali Gift Co. and Denali Outlet Store

 ***Personal Responsibilities***

-All personnel wear normal, regular, conservative, comfortable clothes that may include non-patched jeans and sturdy shoes (hiking boots work well) and a Company Polo or T-shirt.
-(We issue the shirts but you must wash and care for them.)
+All personnel wear normal, regular, conservative, comfortable clothes that may include clean non-patched jeans without holes, tears, rips, etc. Sturdy shoes (hiking boots work well) and a Company Polo or T-shirt.
+(We issue the shirts, but you must wash and care for them.)
+Employees are required to come to work smelling and looking clean.
+Please do not make us ask you to fix your personal hygiene.

 ***Getting to Alaska and to Denali Park***

 The main form of transportation to Alaska is by air.
-It is cheaper to fly into Anchorage (ANC) but then it generally costs more and takes longer to get to Denali.
+It is cheaper to fly into Anchorage (ANC).
 The other option is to fly into Fairbanks (FAI).
+We recommend flying into Anchorage as flights are less expensive.

-If you are hired and need help finding reasonable fares feel free to call and ask me about this before making your plane reservations.
-Round trip fares should be around $400-$600 from the West coast and possibly a few hundred dollars more if flying from the East.
+If you are hired and need help finding reasonable fares, feel free to call and ask me about this before making your plane reservations.
+Round trip fares should be around $500-$700 from the West coast and possibly a few hundred dollars more if flying from the East.
 Check nearby major airports also as some larger airports have more competition and the fares can be dramatically lower.

-Most employees can earn enough bonus money or overtime pay to cover the cost of the flight to and from Anchorage.
+Most employees can earn enough bonus money to cover the cost of the flight to and from Anchorage.
 Some employees may elect to drive the Alcan Highway from Seattle to Fairbanks/Denali.
 It is about 2400 miles from Seattle to the Park.

 Come Join Us!